WestSide Veterinary Hospital

 Spay / Neuter

-Spaying and neutering is necessary for nearly every pet, although the timing of your pets may be different than you think!
+Spaying and neutering is necessary for nearly every pet, although the timing of your pet's alteration surgery may be different than you think!
 Every breed, and even an individual pet within a certain breed, requires special attention to the pros and cons of surgical alteration at certain times of their lives.
 The end result though is to ensure your pet has the longest and healthiest version of life possible.
 So why exactly DO we spay/neuter?

 Ovariohysterectomy / OHE / Spay